- Standard and Fine Pitch Threads

 Maximum Tightening Torques

 The maximum recommended torques given in the table below assume that the threads are lightly oiled.
-Doing a bolt up to the specified torque should set the tension in the bolt to approximately 85% of the proof load given in the table on page 6.
+Doing a bolt up to the specified torque should set the tension in the bolt to approximately 85% of the proof load given in the table on page 5 which equates to 62% of the breaking load.

 For Standard Pitch Bolts and Nuts